FrancescoFabiano/EFP/README.md

 # EFP

 ## Goal
-Realize an Epistemic Forward Planner that bases its concept on different states representations such as:
+Realize a scalable Epistemic Forward Planner that bases its concept on different states representations such as:
 - [x] *Kripke structure*
 - [x] *possibilities*
 - [ ] *OBDDs*